-The Soros Economic Development Fund (SEDF) supports economic opportunities and promotes access to information, products, and services for underserved and vulnerable populations in countries around the world.
-We use a variety of program-related investments including equity, debt, and credit guarantees, to finance local businesses and initiatives and create jobs.
+The Soros Economic Development Fund (SEDF) promotes economic opportunities and access to affordable and essential goods and services for underserved populations in post-conflict or less developed countries and communities.
+We use a variety of program-related investments, including equity, debt, and guarantees.
 On occasion, we may also provide grants for technical assistance or other essential support.

-Established in 1997, SEDF has over $200 million in investment capital and employs 15 people in New York, Freetown, and Johannesburg.
+Established in 1997, SEDF has access to funds of over $200 million and employs 15 people in New York, Freetown, London, and Johannesburg.